fmartiescofet/LP-PolyBot/README.md

 ### The `print` command
 The `print` command prints a given polygon or a text.

-- For polygons, the output must only contain the vertices in the convex hull of the polygon, in clockwise order, starting from the vertex will lower X (and the vertex with lower Y in case of ties).
+- For polygons, the output contains the vertices in the convex hull of the polygon, in clockwise order, starting from the vertex will lower X (and the vertex with lower Y in case of ties).

 - For texts, the text is given as a string of (simple) characters between quotes.